matthiasgeihs/fhe_string/README.md

 std = "["", "x", "x", "x", ""]"
 fhe = "["", "", ""]"
 ```

-- *String functions are implemented on `FheString` instead of `ServerKey`:* The bounty description asks for the string functions to be implemented on the server key type.
-However, we found it to be more intuitive to have the functions on the `FheString` type, as is the case with the regular string functions.
-(Obviously, this can easily be changed on request.)

-- *Code is provided as a standalone library instead of as a `tfhe-rs` example:* The bounty description asks for the code be provided as an example of the `tfhe-rs` codebase.
-However, we found that compilation times are much longer when developing an example compared to when developing a standalone library.
-As this was limiting code iteration time, we decided to develop and provide the code in form of a standalone library.
-(Obviously, this can easily be changed on request.)

 ### Possible optimizations if unpadded strings are available